cchitsiang/awesome-stars/topics.md

 - [petehunt/react-howto](https://github.com/petehunt/react-howto) - Your guide to the (sometimes overwhelming!)
 React ecosystem.
 - [nicklockwood/CountryPicker](https://github.com/nicklockwood/CountryPicker) - CountryPicker is a custom UIPickerView subclass that provides an iOS control allowing a user to select a country from a list.
 It can optionally display a flag next to each country name, and the librar
 - [MoZhouqi/KMNavigationBarTransition](https://github.com/MoZhouqi/KMNavigationBarTransition) - A drop-in universal library helps you to manage the navigation bar styles and makes transition animations smooth between different navigation bar styles while pushing or popping a view controller for
-- [micro/micro](https://github.com/micro/micro) - API first development platform
+- [micro/micro](https://github.com/micro/micro) - An API first development platform
 - [eyaleizenberg/react-native-floating-label-text-input](https://github.com/eyaleizenberg/react-native-floating-label-text-input) - A React Native component for floating label text input
 - [rakyll/gom](https://github.com/rakyll/gom) - A visual interface to work with runtime profiling data for Go
 - [renaudcerrato/FloatingSearchView](https://github.com/renaudcerrato/FloatingSearchView) - Yet another floating search view implementation, also known as persistent search.